 - government authorities (e.g. HMRC, DfE, police or the local authority)

-- appropriate regulatory authorities (e.g. NCTL, the Independent Schools Inspectorate, the Charity Commission or the Information Commissioner)
+- appropriate regulatory authorities (e.g. Teaching Regulation Agency, the Independent Schools Inspectorate, the Charity Commission or the Information Commissioner);

 For the most part, personal data collected by the School will remain within the School, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a ‘need to know’ basis).
 Particularly strict rules of access apply in the context of: